maxvalencik/movieRating/README.md

 # movieRating

-App fro movie rating using JQuery
+App for movie rating using JQuery